Alabama: State Tax ID and Local Tax ID

 - The Local Tax ID will begin with "LCL."

-- The Tax IDs for SLS/SLU and LCL tax accounts are usually 1 digit different
+- The Tax IDs for SLS/SLU and LCL tax accounts are usually different by 1 digit

 - Simplified Sellers Use tax licensees will not have a Local Tax ID.